Ex 'Southern Charm' Star Thomas Ravenel Has Decided To Stay In Charleston Despite The Hurricane

 Daniel Island, like Charleston, has water all around, and while the winds of Hurricane Florence might not hit the town directly, CNN has suggested that there will be flooding.

 Kensie and Saint were with Kathryn Dennis last week, but through the weekend they are with their father.
-Dennis has gone to Nashville to avoid the initial rush of the storm but will be back to pick the children up at the end of the weekend.
+Dennis has gone to Nashville to avoid the initial rush of the storm, but will be back to pick the children up at the end of the weekend.

 Southern Charm grande dame Patricia Altschul has everything ready to stay in place at her estate in town along with her butler, Michael, who went on a Costco run last week to get supplies.
 Michael gave fans a tour of the Costco bounty.